mattzipan/daily-dev-tips/src/pages/posts/tailwind-css-full-screen-video-header.md

 And last but not least, we can add the classes for our video element:

 - `absolute`: The video is an absolute positioned element
-- `z-10`: We give the video a lower z-index than our text-block to keep it in the background
+- `z-10`: We give the video a lower z-index than our text-block to keep the **video as background**
 - `w-auto`: The width can be auto so that it will adjust
 - `min-w-full`: We need to make the min-width 100%
 - `min-h-full`: The same goes for the min-height
 - `max-w-none`: Unset the default max-width

-With this, we have all our classes in place.
-This will give us a nice full-screen video header using only Tailwind CSS classes.
+With this, we have all our classes in place to create a CSS video background effect.

+The styling gives us a nice full-screen effect for the video header tag - using only Tailwind CSS classes.

 ### See the code example in this Codepen